Nashville-Public-Library/bedework-docs/docs/add-events/topical-areas.md

 ### Courtyard Concerts (MarComm)

-- This tag is currently only used for the NPLF-sponsored concert series, held annually in Main Library’s Robinson Courtyard.
+- This tag is currently only used for the Nashville Public LibraryF-sponsored concert series, held annually in Main Library’s Robinson Courtyard.

 ### Extended Closures (Admin)